-Brief description of a recent talk by Dr. Tom Suchanek on the topic of COVID-19 and Climate Change v. the Economy.
+Description of a recent talk by Dr. Tom Suchanek to members of the Renaissance Society on COVID-19 and Climate Change v. the Economy.

 The Renaissance Society 2020 Summer Series of virtual classes are now underway.
 I was happy to be able to catch this second session in the series after being without a computer for two+ weeks.

 (As an aside – my old computer crashed – in case you were wondering why you haven’t heard from me lately).

 Over 1,050 attendees participated in the class which included several polls on various related subjects, and a Q&A afterwards.